Is Sip Tax Free?

 When you redeem your ELSS investment, the profit you earn is treated as capital gains.
 These gains are taxed based on how long you stayed invested.
 Here’s an overview of the same:

-• Short-Term Capital Gains (STCG): For investments held for less than 1 year, the STCG tax of 20% is applicable on the gains from ELSS funds.
+• Short-Term Capital Gains (STCG): For investments held for less than 1 year, the STCG tax of 20%.
+However, this is not applicable for ELSS due to the 3-year lock-in.

 • Long-Term Capital Gains (LTCG): For investments held for more than 1 year, LTCG tax is 12.5% on gains exceeding ₹1.25 lakh per financial year.